buGtii/Simple-Port-Scanner/README.md

 [-] Port 25 is CLOSED
 [+] Port 80 is OPEN --> No banner

-🛠 Installation & Usage
+#Installation & Usage

-1. Clone this repository
+#1.
+Clone this repository
-bash
-Copy
-Edit

 git clone https://github.com/your-username/simple-port-scanner.git
 cd simple-port-scanner

-2. Install dependencies
+#2.
+Install dependencies
-bash
-Copy
-Edit

 pip install colorama

-3. Run the tool
+#3.
+Run the tool
-bash
-Copy
-Edit

 python port_scanner.py

-⚠️ Legal Disclaimer
+#⚠️ Legal Disclaimer
 This project is created for educational purposes only.
 Scanning networks without permission is illegal.
 Use only on hosts you own or have explicit authorization for.

-🤝 Contributing
+#🤝 Contributing
 Pull requests are welcome.
 For major changes, open an issue first to discuss what you would like to change.

-📜 License
+#📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Author